johnridesabike/bikewalklife/content/posts/2020/a-timely-simple-plan-to-reduce-traffic-fatalities.md

 >
 > The time to act is now.

-He continues with a short, step-by-step plan on how we can achieve just that.
+He continues with a short, step-by-step plan on how we can achieve it.